1. Spend a morning or afternoon at a craft or farmers market

 9. Get techie at a free Apple workshop

 Apple stores across the country host free in-store workshops for people who (like me) have an Apple device (iPhone, iPad, Mac, etc.) but don't know how to use it to its full potential.
 They have workshops specifically geared to kids and ones for the entire family.
-Check out these upcoming workshops at Apple at Pioneer Place:
+Check out upcoming workshops at Apple at Pioneer Place.

 Visit Aloha Community library for Free Lego Play one Wednesday each month.
 They provide all of the LEGOs you could ever ask for and all you have to do is create!